evennia/evennia/evennia/contrib/utils/name_generator/README.md

 or end of a syllable, or you can add extra copies of already-defined consonants to increase the frequency of them at the start/end of syllables.

+For example, in the `example_style` above, we have a `start` of m, and `end` of x and n.
+Taken with the rest of the consonants/vowels, this means you can have the syllables of `mez` but not `zem`, and you can have `phex` or `phen` but not `xeph` or `neph`.

 They can be left out of custom rulesets entirely.

 #### vowels
-Works exactly like consonants, but is instead used for the vowel selection.
-Single- or multi-character strings are equally fine, and you can increase the frequency of any given vowel by putting it into the list multiple times.
+Vowels is a simple list of vowel phonemes - exactly like consonants, but instead used for the vowel selection.
+Single-or multi-character strings are equally fine.
+It uses the same naive weighting system as consonants - you can increase the frequency of any given vowel by putting it into the list multiple times.

 #### length
 A tuple with the minimum and maximum number of syllables a name can have.